How much does an ecommerce website cost, though?

 A world class website not only gives users a perfect shopping experience — it also earns awards.

-In other words, if you're looking to be the next Amazon, a world class website is for you.
+In other words, if you're looking to be the next Amazon, a world-class website is for you.
+Prepare for higher ecommerce website design pricing, though.

 On the other hand, if you simply want to serve your customer base, you can get by with a simple or moderately stylized website.